 Here are some Traveler Tips:

-- The Nisargadhama Coorg is open all days and from 9 am to 5 pm in the evening and you need to rent the cottage to stay the night there.
+- The Nisargadhama Coorg is open every day and from 9 am to 5 pm in the evening and you need to rent the cottage to stay the night there.

 - Take caution and do not feed the animals like deer and rabbits.
 It is strictly prohibited.